lh1008/lh1008.github.io/contact.md

   <textarea rows="5" id="message" name="message" placeholder="message: click on the [ submit ] below, you will send me a direct email" autocomplete="off"></textarea>
   <a href="mailto: 1209@holbertonschool.com">[ submit ]</a>
 </form>

-<br /><br />(This is a demo site, the form doesn't work - If you want to implement a form on your site, you need an external service)